Promoting Your Company, Using LinkedIn Groups, Making Meaningful Connections, and LinkedIn Terminology Webinar

 Life – Looking to attract talent?
 Want to show off your corporate culture?
-You can create a Life section is that dedicated providing perspective employees the benefits they gain from joining your company, your company’s commitment to causes, and more.
+You can create a Life section that is dedicated to providing prospective employees the benefits they gain from joining your company, your company’s commitment to causes, and more.
 Just like the Career section, this option is not free.

 Products & Services – The products and services section of your company page allows you to showcase the top products and services your business has to offer.
 Each product and service description can include a link to its page on your website, a YouTube video, and additional details.
 Be sure to use the new Company Follow Button on your website as well to boost your number of followers.
 With one click, logged in LinkedIn members will be able to start following your company updates.
 For example, you can click on the following button on SimplyCast.com to follow SimplyCast on LinkedIn.

-Once you’re page is set up, you gain access to new options and ways to promote your business across LinkedIn (and beyond.)
+Once your page is set up, you gain access to new options and ways to promote your business across LinkedIn (and beyond.)

 You can update your company’s with the latest information such as announcements, blogs, or news releases.
 If you have employees, they can update their own account to show their connection to your business and have it present on the main page.
 Others on LinkedIn can also like and follow your organization to say up to date, be notified when you’ve posted new jobs, and more.